soumyadipcsis/SamaTulyata4PLC/README.md

   It is the main equivalence checker which we have used in our experimentation

 # Ecclipse plugin
  Ecclipse plugin version is also uploaded howeever, it works on c language.

+ # New version of equivalence checker has been uploaded for FM 2024.
+The checker is written in Python.
+To run this code need to install Z# solver.